 It will evaluate the sum of mean squared error over the number of total sample observations.

-Durbin-Watson: Durbin-Watson test evaluate the Autocorrelation it should lie between 0 to 4
+Durbin-Watson: The Durbin-Watson test evaluates the Autocorrelation it should lie between 0 to 4

-In our above observation in final model we got Durbin-Watson: 2.132
+In our above observation in the final model, we got Durbin-Watson: 2.132

 Summary:

-There is some disadvantage if we not consider that our evaluation metrics, which will increase the in-performance measurement.
-For all metrics, R-Squared, Adjusted R-Squared, RMSE, VIF, P-Value, Residual, Durbin-Watson, Will tell us how good the model is (best fit model) each metrics is important for model evaluation as I describe above.
+There are some disadvantages if we do not consider our evaluation metrics, which will increase the in-performance measurement.
+For all metrics, R-squared, Adjusted R-squared, RMSE, VIF, P-Value, Residual, and Durbin-Watson, Will tell us how good the model is (best-fit model) each metric is important for model evaluation as I describe above.

 - Linearity